 - 400-415: Error on the client side

 Recognizing the general numeric category could be helpful in tracking down the source of an error.

-The table below provides information on some of the more common HTTP error codes you might encounter when working with the Enterprise API Platform API.
+The table below provides information on some of the more common HTTP error codes you might encounter when working with the Akana OAuth API.
 For a full list of HTTP error code numbers and meanings, refer to the HTTP spec.

 Returned if the response format, as specified in the accept header, does not match the content type specified in the request.

 For example, you might get this response if you set the Accept header to text/xml for an operation that only returns an application/json response.